Multiplayer Bandit Learning, from Competition to Cooperation: Cooperative Play

 We show that when the players are cooperating they explore even more than a single player.
 In particular, they explore even if the known arm has a probability $p$ higher than the Gittins index of the right arm.

 Recall the definitions of $m_1 = \frac{1}{m} \int_{0}^{1} x^2 \cdot \mathop{d \mu}$ as posterior mean at the right arm after observing $1$ in round zero, and of $w = m \cdot (m_1 - m)$.

-\textbf{Theorem} \ref{thm:cooperation} (Cooperating players explore more, discounted). \emph{Consider two cooperating players, Alice and Bob, playing a one armed bandit problem with discount factor $\beta \in (0,1)$.
-The left arm has success probability $p$ and the right arm has prior distribution $\mu$ that is not a point mass.}
+\textbf{Theorem} \ref{thm:cooperation} [Cooperating players explore more] (restated). \emph{Consider two cooperating players, Alice and Bob, playing a one armed bandit problem with discount factor $\beta \in (0,1)$.
+The left arm has success probability $p$ and the right arm has prior distribution $\mu$ that is not a point mass.
+Then there exists $\widehat{p} > g= g(\mu,\beta)$, so that for all $p < \widehat{p}$, at least one of the players explores the right arm with positive probability under any optimal strategy pair maximizing their total reward.}